Personalized Workout & Meal Plans

 How to do plate presses:

 Here is a workout that will remind you why you love chest day.
 You can do this up to twice per week.
 This should be part of your building/conditioning phase.
 Keep your rests to ~2 minutes.
-You can add in exercises for the triceps as you like.
+You can add exercises for the triceps as you like.

 Stretching and warming up before any workout is a must to avoid injury and get the most from your workout.
 You can do both at once with active, or dynamic, stretching.
 You don’t need to spend more than a few minutes, and don’t over-stretch.